MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - It's not uncommon that data compliance requirements will constrain the number of available regions and potentially force design compromises.
 In such cases, additional investment in operational wrappers is highly recommended to predict, detect, and respond to failures.
   - If only a single Azure region is suitable, multiple deployment stamps ('regional scale-units') should be deployed within the selected region to mitigate some risk, using Availability Zones to provide datacenter-level fault tolerance.
 However, such a significant compromise in geographical distribution will drastically constrain the attainable composite SLA and overall reliability.
-  - If suitable Azure regions don't all offer requisite capabilities, be prepared to compromise on the consistency of regional deployment stamps to prioritize geographical distribution and maximize reliability.
+  - If suitable Azure regions do not all offer requisite capabilities, be prepared to compromise on the consistency of regional deployment stamps to prioritize geographical distribution and maximize reliability.
     - For example, when constrained to a geography with two regions where only one region supports Availability Zones (3 + 1 datacenter model), create a secondary deployment pattern using fault domain isolation to allow for both regions to be deployed in an active configuration, ensuring the primary region houses multiple deployment stamps.

 - Align current service availability with product roadmaps when selecting deployment regions; not all services may be available in every region on day 1.